Business

 Control Over Staff High Moderate

-The case of Southeast Asia as a Strategic Workforce Partner.
+Southeast Asia as a Strategic Workforce Partner

-Good education systems and technical skill.
+• Strong education systems and technical skills

 Practical Use Case: Australian Business Expanding into Asia